henryrweiland/Central-Bank-Meeting-Dates/README.md

 ## Bundesbank (Buba)
 Range: 1975-1988.

 **The Bundesbank met ~24 times anually, though not all of their meetings correspond to policy decisions.
-Historical minutes from the Bundesbank archive were only available until 1988.**
+Historical minutes from the Bundesbank archive were only available as recent as 1988.**

 - **buba_activity_date**: Corresponds to all Buba activity: regularly scheduled meetings.
 - **buba_meeting_date_indicator**: Equals 1 for regularly scheduled meetings (all samples are 1.
 It is unknown if any of the meetings were unscheduled).
 - **buba_policy_decision_indicator**: Equals 1 for Buba meetings with significant policy decision (interest rate, reserve requirements, monetary supply, etc.), 0 otherwise (which corresponds to meetings only with discussion).
 In order to classify each meeting, the minutes (in German) were summarized by GPT 3.5 and hand-coded either 0 or 1.